OpenDSA/OpenDSA/RST/en/PL/FP5.rst

 Since JavaScript implements all of these, it is quite natural and powerful to use the functional programming paradigm in JavaScript.
 One powerful aspect of is that it allows us to easily build new functions at run-time as in the following example.
-Consider the following example.